 Repsol is in a good position compared to its competitors: our exploration and production portfolio is moving toward a higher percentage of gas than oil:

-2025 objective: we aspire to have a 15% share of the wholesale gas market in Spain
+2025 objective: Aspiring to acquire a 15% share of the wholesale gas market in Spain

 Natural gas must play an immediate and fundamental role in reducing fossil fuel emissions.
 However, the key to achieve this lies in reducing the methane emissions associated with the production of fossil fuels, as their global warming potential is 25 times greater than CO2 over a period of 100 years.

 According to the International Energy Agency, reducing methane emissions in our sector’s activities is one of the five main global opportunities for mitigating greenhouse gases in order to meet the ambitious 2ºC target.